Skip to content

 return json.dumps(output)

-Reference the YAML mapping file in the user's snmp_files_config.yaml so that the SNMP server picks it up
+Reference to the YAML mapping file in the your snmp_files_config.yaml so that the SNMP server loads it.

 cat /etc/opt/srlinux/snmp/snmp_files_config.yaml